 How do I apply for aid?

 Begin the process by completing your FAFSA using school code G24620.
 Select your program under How to Apply and follow the specific application guidelines.
 Check your Net Partner for specific documents you may need to submit.
+How do I submit financial documents

 How will I receive my financial aid award package?